jackvincentnz/lab/docs/style.md

 ## Code style

+Code style is enforced with:

+- [Pre-commit linting](https://github.com/okonet/lint-staged) - Source files are linted and fixed where possible prior to commiting locally.
+- [CI](https://github.com/jackvincentnz/lab/blob/master/.github/workflows/main.yml) - Source files are checked as part of continuous integration for alignment to the repo's style requirements.

 ### Prettier

 [Prettier](https://prettier.io/) is used to format multiple source files on commit, mostly in the front end eco-system.
 This ensures a consistent, opinionated style.